tamiromara/HeadFirstKotlinProjects/Chapter 03 - Functions.md

   return optionsParam[randomNumber]
 }

+/*
-/*the above can be simplified since the result can be achieved with one expression and without a return statment */ fun getGameChoic(optionsParam: Array<String>) = optionsParam[(Math.random() * optionsParam.size).toString]
+ * the above can be simplified since the result can be achieved with one expression and without a return statment
+ * Although it'll work, ALWAYAS consider the readability of your code!
+The above example is more readable.
+ */

+fun getGameChoic(optionsParam: Array<String>) =
+optionsParam[(Math.random() * optionsParam.size).toString]
 ```